aaniin/OVERWATCH/README_V2.txt

 How to run OVERWATCH:

 Installation:
 First clone the repository into your desired installation folder.
-I made some changes to Overwatch so that it can be run from anywhere instead of only the root directory.
+I made some changes to Overwatch so that it can run anywhere instead of only the root directory.

 git clone https://github.com/aaniin/OVERWATCH

 Commit d957d5c3baea29b9cdf1d9cbb1e06b45e58d4e8c is the last version before I started implementing the TRD.

 OVERWATCH uses python 2.7.9 or newer, python 3 support seems to be implemented, but has not been tested.
-Install these dependencies using pip:
+Install these dependencies using pip (you can use the --user parameter if you do not have root access to install it in your home directory):

 Flask
 Flask-Login